Nicholas Alkemade: War service

+He was not wearing a parachute as there was no room in the turret, so he climbed towards the middle of the plane to get a parachute, but was initially beaten back by the flames.

-His fall was broken by pine trees and a soft snow cover on the ground.
+His parachute eventually caught fire and was unserviceable, so Alkemade jumped from the aircraft without it, preferring to die on impact rather than burn to death.
+He fell 18000 ft to the ground.
+His fall was broken by fir trees and a soft snow cover on the ground.
 He was able to move his arms and legs and suffered only a sprained leg.
-The Lancaster crashed bursting into flames, killing pilot Jack Newman and three other members of the crew.
+The Lancaster crashed, bursting into flames and killing pilot Jack Newman, engineer Edgar Warren, bomb-aimer Charles Hilder, and mid-upper gunner John McDonough.
 They are buried in the Hanover War Cemetery.
+In 1998, Joe Cleary, a survivor of Newman's crew, met with Rökker and they visited the Lancaster's crash site near Oberkirchen.

 Alkemade was subsequently captured and interviewed by the Gestapo, who were initially suspicious of his claim to have fallen without a parachute.
 This was until the wreckage of the aircraft was examined and his parachute was found as Alkemade had described it.
 The Germans gave Alkemade a certificate testifying to the fact.
-He was a celebrated prisoner of war, before being repatriated in May 1945.
+He was a celebrated prisoner of war, held in Stalag Luft III, before being repatriated in May 1945.